Monday - Friday • 8:10am - 3:15pm

 - Orchestra is taught 2 times a week.
 Middle Elementary orchestra focuses on learning a string instrument of choice, music theory, notation and reading, and ensemble performance.

 A formal movement class is offered twice a week, and varies throughout the year.
 The children are exposed to yoga taught by a yoga instructor that is certified in both adult and children’s yoga.
 There are many physical and mental benefits of yoga for children, but the benefits specific to the classroom include increased attention span and ability to focus, reduced anxiety and emotional balance, and better work habits.
-The Early Elementary class also participates in a tumbling class, and various games classes.
+The Middle Elementary class also participates in a tumbling class, and various games classes.

 Our mission is to nurture an understanding of, and develop a deep relationship with the natural world.
 Some of things we will be doing are: